Chart Color Schemes

 Age

-Lockyer Valley - West's median age exceeds the national pattern
+Lockyer Valley - West's population is slightly older than the national pattern